nasa/eo-metadata-tools/CMR/python/README.md

 ## Assumptions

-1. Python 3.4 or better.
+1. Python 3.6 or better.
 2. Can access [cmr.earthdata.nasa.gov][cmr]
 3. Optional: an account on [urs.earthdata.nasa.gov][edl]
 4. Third party libraries are not to be used unless absolutely necessary (none as of now)
+    * some tools like pylint and pydoc_markdown are used however for the development envirnment

 ## Styles

 1. Coding Styles are defined as [PEP 8][pep8].
 2. This project uses the [editorconfig.org][econfig] file .editorconfig
 3. Use: `pylint *` or `runme.sh -l` to check code
+4. Local rules can be found in [doc/style_rules.md](doc/style_rules.md)

 ## Building and Installing